 For almost three decades, Cynthia’s work has focused on public policy research and analysis, program development, strategic planning, survey design, evaluation, and marketing and communications.
 She has held leadership roles with several national foundations and nonprofits and is a widely published author and blogger on issues affecting the nonprofit/philanthropic sector.

 Lee is a well-known and highly regarded Interim CEO and management consultant, having successfully restructured over 300 companies in his more than 25 years of management experience.
 He is an expert in business planning and integrating operational metrics with financial planning.
+Lee is a founding member of VETRN, an organization that provides veteran small business owners an opportunity to attend a program in entrepreneurship exclusively designed for veterans to grow their own small business.
 He has a long-standing commitment to domestic and international work that seeks to empower poor and marginalized communities.

 Lisa Goodman, Ph.D., Professor, Boston College Lynch School of Education

 Lisa is an expert on the intersection of poverty, domestic violence and mental health issues.
 She partnered with FFI’s founder in documenting the Full Frame Approach, and they continue to collaborate on research and writing about the Full Frame Approach and community-based strategies to addressing violence in the context of poverty.

 Naomi (Mio) Leavitt, Ph.D., Massachusetts Department of Mental Health, Forensic Services

 Mio has spent the last 25 years working with those who have been failed by systems and supports.
 She worked at Bridgewater State Hospital for over a decade, and now works in the courthouses of the Commonwealth assessing criminal defendants (alleged perpetrators of violence towards others) as well as those struggling with mental health or substance abuse issues facing involuntary civil commitment.